rlupton20/lyah-exercises/README.md

 ### Exercise (intermediate)

-Write a function that implements an aproximation to sqrt for integers.
+Write a function that implements an approximation to sqrt for integers.
-Ensure that the function gives sensible output for any integer value (including 0 and -ve integers).
+`floor . sqrt` will do this.
+Find another way.

 ### Exercise (advanced)